EY-Parthenon Case Competition

 Download a one-page informational flyer here.

-The Yale Education Leadership Conference is excited to partner with EY-Parthenon to present the leading education-focused case competition.
+The Yale Education Leadership Conference is excited to collaborate with EY-Parthenon, Ernst & Young LLP, to present the leading education-focused case competition.

 Unlike other case competitions, the Yale Education Leadership Conference/EY-Parthenon Case Competition will ask interdisciplinary teams to present solutions to current challenges faced by Puerto Rico’s Department of Education with participating teams having the opportunity to influence the transformation of the island’s economy and education system.

 The case competition will follow a two-round format.
 The top five teams will be invited to present their solution to EY-Parthenon leadership April 4th - 5th at the Yale Education Leadership Conference in New Haven, Connecticut.

 The prize for first, second, and third place are $3,000, $2,000, and $1,000, respectively.

 Teams will be invited to participate in the initial round of the competition based on their application, which is due by 11:59 PM EST on Sunday, February 17th.
 Apply here.

 Case Overview Provided Below